lelouchneo/tyk-docs/tyk-docs/content/graphql/migration-guide.md

 As of 3.2 graphql schema under tyk api definition (i.e `api_definition.graphql`) changed significantly, hence graphql api definitions created in previous beta versions are not supported via UI and need to go through following changes manually.

+As of 3.2 GraphQL schema for Tyk API definitions (i.e `api_definition.graphql`) changed significantly, hence GraphQL API definitions created in previous beta versions are not supported via the UI and need to go through a manual migration.

+{{< note success >}}
 **Note**

+Before you continue, we strongly advise to simply create a new API and avoid migration of the API definition.
+You'll achieve results faster and can avoide typos and errors that happens with the manual migration.

+{{< /note >}}

+{{< note success >}}
+**Note**

-Old Api definitions will continue to work for the gateway
+Old API definitions will continue to work for the Tyk Gateway

 - To improve performance now a single Data Source can be used to link to multiple fields instead of having an independent data source for every field hence `graphql.type_field_configurations` is now obsolete and new data sources can be defined under `graphql.engine.data_sources` (see example below).

-- Data Source kind are `REST` or `GraphQL` regardless of api being internal or not.
+- Data Source kind are `REST` or `GraphQL` regardless of your API being internal or not.

-- In case of internal apis that are accessed via `tyk://`scheme, `graphql.engine.data_sources[n].internal` property is set to true.
+- In case of internal APIs that are accessed via `tyk://`scheme, the `graphql.engine.data_sources[n].internal` property is set to true.

 - Each dataSources needs to be defined with a unique name `graphql.engine.data_sources[n].name`.

 - Each field connected to the data source is expected to be configured for mapping under `graphql.engine.field_configs` regardless of it requiring mapping or not.

-- It is important that all new graphql apis have version `graphql.version` property set to `2`.
+- It is important that all new GraphQL APIs have the version `graphql.version` property set to `2`.

 Examples